killermann/samk.blog/content/2020/appeal-of-dogma/index.md

 I genuinely believe that dogma has a lot of appeal, and I sympathize with people who support and abide by the social justice dogma.
 I get it.
 I really do.

-Before I explain more, like every middle school teacher-assigned essay, let's start with [the definition](https://www.lexico.com/en/definition/dogma) of the word:
+Before I explain more, like every middle school kid writing their first big essay, let's start with [the definition](https://www.lexico.com/en/definition/dogma) of the subject:

 > **a dogma** is a principle or set of principles laid down by an authority as incontrovertibly true.